How to Write Your Own Obituary

 Finally, it can be therapeutic.
 Reflecting on your life, relationships, and legacy can bring clarity about what truly matters to you.

-Essential Information to Include
+Important Information to Include

 Every obituary should contain certain basic facts.
 Start with your full name, including any nicknames or maiden names by which people knew you.
 Include your age at the time of death, or leave a blank space for family members to fill in later.